darosh/px-stream/README.md

 🧲 `AUTOMATION` To automate selected shader file find `File` / `File Automation` parameter in automation lane

-✨ `TIP` To reset shader parameter to its default value click the parameter label
+✨ `TIP` To reset a shader parameter to its default value, click the parameter label

-📒 `NOTE` Due to dynamic nature of parameter controls the underlying parameter sliders is using range 0 to 10, and has invisible text with scaled value placed on top of that &mdash; which unfortunately leads to typing in values being pretty suboptimal.
+📒 `NOTE` Due to the dynamic nature of parameter controls, the underlying parameter slider uses a range of 0 to 10, and has invisible text with a scaled value placed on top of that &mdash; which unfortunately makes typing in values pretty suboptimal.

 <br>